flintlib/arb/doc/source/arb.rst

 .. function:: void arb_set_fmpq(arb_t y, const fmpq_t x, long prec)

     Sets *y* to the rational number *x*, rounded to *prec* bits.

+.. function:: int arb_set_str(arb_t res, const char * inp, long prec)

+    Sets *res* to the value specified by the human-readable string *inp*.
+    The input may be a decimal floating-point literal, such as "25", "0.001", "7e+141" or "-31.4159e-1", and may also consist of two such literals separated by the symbol "+/-" and optionally enclosed in brackets, e.g. "[3.25 +/- 0.0001]", or simply "[+/- 10]" with an implicit zero midpoint.
+    The output is rounded to *prec* bits, and if the binary-to-decimal conversion is inexact, the resulting error is added to the radius.

+    The symbols "inf" and "nan" are recognized (a nan midpoint results in an indeterminate interval, with infinite radius).

+    Returns 0 if successful and nonzero if unsuccessful.
+If unsuccessful, the result is set to an indeterminate interval.

+.. function:: char * arb_get_str(const arb_t x, long n, ulong flags)

+    Returns a nice human-readable representation of *x*, with at most *n* digits of the midpoint printed.

+    With default flags, the output can be parsed back with :func:`arb_set_str`, and this is guaranteed to produce an interval containing the original interval *x*.

+    By default, the output is rounded so that the value given for the midpoint is correct up to 1 ulp (unit in the last decimal place).

+    If *ARB_STR_MORE* is added to *flags*, more (possibly incorrect) digits may be printed.

+    If *ARB_STR_NO_RADIUS* is added to *flags*, the radius is not included in the output if at least 1 digit of the midpoint can be printed.

+    By adding a multiple *m* of *ARB_STR_CONDENSE* to *flags*, strings of more than three times *m* consecutive digits are condensed, only printing the leading and trailing *m* digits along with brackets indicating the number of digits omitted (useful when computing values to extremely high precision).

 Assignment of special values
 -------------------------------------------------------------------------------